OPERATIONS ANALYSIS - 2020/1

 Alternative Assessment Instrument

-Where students fail the group report this will be replaced with the following individual assignment for August resits
+Where a student cannot attend the group report this will be replaced with the following individual assignment for August resits

 Analysis of Results